trymirai/uzu/README.md

 A high-performance inference engine for AI models on Apple Silicon.
 Key features:

 - Simple, high-level API
-- [Hybrid architecture](https://docs.trymirai.com/overview/uzu#before-we-start), where layers can be computed as GPU kernels or via MPSGraph (a low-level API beneath CoreML with [ANE](https://trymirai.com/blog/iphone-hardware) access)
+- [Hybrid architecture](https://docs.trymirai.com/overview/uzu#before-we-start), where layers can be computed as GPU kernels or via MPSGraph (a low-level API beneath CoreML)
 - Unified model configurations, making it easy to add support for new models
 - Traceable computations to ensure correctness against the source-of-truth implementation
 - Utilizes unified memory on Apple devices